Saturday, March 20, 2010

 Chichén Itzá

 Some people have asked us about or expressed a concern about our safety in Mexico, especially with the recent news of the violence in the border regions.
 For us, the opposite is true.
 While we have not even been here two weeks, we have covered a lot of ground, and we could not feel more secure.
 In Merida, a fairly large city, we wandered all over and never felt even a hint of insecurity or impoliteness.
 We did not even hear a single police siren during our stay.
 The police were present in the parks, at intersections to keep the traffic flowing, and at government sites providing security.
 For the most part, we sought out restaurants and cafes away from the hotels, trying to avoid any that might cater to tourists.
 We were never disappointed and managed to communicate one way or another.
-Our last night in Merida, we went to a park, close by, that has free concerts every Thursday night at 9 pm.
+On our last night in Merida, we went to a nearby park that hosts free concerts every Thursday night at 9 pm.
 We really enjoyed the atmosphere.
-The gathering was huge, the performances excellent, only that the speeches to honor some event were lost on us.
+The gathering was huge, the performances excellent, but the speeches honoring the event were lost on us.

-We booked a tour to Chichén Itzá, which is a Mayan ruin, about 1/3 of the way on the return to Cancun.
-We found an option where we could start our day with a group traveling from Merida and then switch to a group that had traveled from Cancun, therefore arriving in Cancun without additional transportation.
+We booked a tour to Chichén Itzá, a Mayan ruin, about 1/3 of the way back to Cancun.
+We found an option where we could start our day with a group traveling round trip from Merida and then switch to a group traveling round trip from Cancun.
 After checking out of the hotel in plenty of time for our 9 am tour, we waited, and waited.
 At 9:30, I asked the hotel desk to dial the tour company for me.
 The tour company asked us to wait a few more minutes.
 Finally, at 9:45, a couple of guys in a van picked us up and explained they would take us to our 19-seat tour van, which was at a gas station.
 Finally joining our tour group, we were on our way.
 Later in the day, our tour guide explained that it is not polite in Mexico to be on time and that they know many Americans have trouble adjusting to Mexican time.
-We were happy that we had a tour guide at Chichén Itzá to explain what we were seeing.
+We were happy to have a tour guide at Chichén Itzá to explain what we were seeing.

 1 comment: